carlosmoreno00/Pong-game/README.md

 # Pong game
-This is the pong game create with svg and classes.
+This is a project of the pong game create with svg and classes.<br>
+Link to the game: https://carlosmoreno00.github.io/pongGame/